Brentor railway station

 Brentor railway station used to serve the village of Brentor in Devon, England.
 It was on the Plymouth, Devonport and South Western Junction Railway's line from Lydford to Plymouth, between Lydford and Tavistock.

+History

 It opened on 1 June 1890 and closed on 6 May 1968.

 After closure and the track was removed, the space between the platforms filled in and the station building converted to a private house.